alphagov/travel-advice-publisher/docs/further-technical-information.md

 ### Models

-Travel Advice Publisher inherits its models from the [govuk_content_models](https://github.com/alphagov/govuk_content_models) gem.
-In addition to this, enhancements to the `TravelAdviceEdition` model for integration with the [asset manager](https://github.com/alphagov/asset-manager) are present in the app.

 At the present time, the list of countries is defined in [`lib/data/countries.yml`](../lib/data/countries.yml), however it is expected that this will change to consume an api for countries from the [Whitehall](https://github.com/alphagov/whitehall) app in the near future.

 Published travel advice is exposed through the [content-store](https://github.com/alphagov/content-store) and presented in [frontend](https://github.com/alphagov/frontend) and [government-frontend](https://github.com/alphagov/government-frontend).